halon-extras/avro/README.md

 **Returns**

-On success it will return a object that contains the decoded binary avro data.
+On success it will return the object type from the decoded binary avro data according to the schema.
 On error an exception will be thrown.

 **Example**